❀ Shop Chopsticks Gift Sets! ❀

 The Origins of Tea Pets

 Tea pets, or “Cha Chong” (茶宠), originated during the Ming Dynasty in China.
 Traditionally made from Yixing clay, these small, often animal-shaped figurines are considered companions during tea ceremonies.
+They often pair with Yixing teapots.

 Their name reflects their role—“pets” that sit by while tea lovers brew and enjoy their tea.
 These figurines are often hand-sculpted into various forms, including animals, mythical creatures, and sometimes even figures of spiritual importance like Buddha.